scala/scala3/docs/docs/reference/features-classification.md

 ## Changes

-These features have undergone changes in Scala 3 to make them more regular and useful.
+These constructs have undergone changes to make them more regular and useful.

  - [Structural Types](https://dotty.epfl.ch/docs/reference/changed-features/structural-types.html): They now allow pluggable implementations, which greatly increases their usefulness.
 Some usage patterns are restricted compared to the status quo.
  - [Name-based pattern matching](https://dotty.epfl.ch/docs/reference/changed-features/pattern-matching.html): The existing undocumented Scala 2 implementation has been codified in a slightly simplified form.